-- CSCA may also process and pay claims for healthcare services provide to patients, thereby allowing for quality and cost transparency to better serve our patient population.
+- CSCA may also process and pay claims for healthcare services provided to patients, thereby allowing for quality and cost transparency to better service our patient population.

-2. What benefits does the CSCA program bring to our patients?
+2. What benefits does the CSCA model bring to our patients?

-The CSCA program integrates our high-quality medical care with important administrative services; as a result, this new partnership will provide greater communication and coordination between primary care physicians and specialists.
-Additionally, CSCA providers will have increased visibility to quantitative quality and cost metrics.
-The combination of a team-based approach (with care managers, nurses, social workers, care navigators, and physicians), along with the tools, data and technology to manage risk, results in patients receiving consistently high medical care from all physicians caring for them.
+The CSCA model integrates high quality medical care with important administrative services.
+As a result, it will provide greater communication and coordination between PCP’s and specialists.
+The combination of a team-based approach, along with the tools, quantitative quality and cost metrics, and other data and technology to manage risk, results in patients receiving consistently high medical care.

 3. How do I contract with CSCA?